Polterino/cardgame/README.md

 ## Game Rules

-The game uses a standard 40-card deck (Trevisane or Napoletane).
+The game uses a standard 40-card deck.
 Players start with a set number of lives (default is 3 to 5).

 ### 1. Game Structure